First observation of $CP$ violation and measurement of polarization in $B^+\to\rho(770)^0 K^*(892)^+$ decays

 In the $\pip\pim$ mass spectrum, besides the $\rho(770)^0$ meson, a few other resonances are identified, including the $\omega(782)$, $f_0(500)$, $f_0(980)$ and $f_0(1370)$ mesons.
 The mass distributions of the vector resonances, $\rho(770)^0$ and $\omega(782)$, are modeled by a Gounaris–Sakurai parameterization~\cite{Gounaris:1968mw} and a relativistic Breit–Wigner function, respectively.
 Those for the scalar resonances, $f_0(500)$ and $f_0(1370)$, are described by relativistic Breit–Wigner functions, while that for the $f_0(980)$ meson is modeled by a Flatt\'{e} parameterization~\cite{Flatte:1976xu,Flatte:1976xv,Bugg:2008ig}.
+Several fits were performed with and without the scalar $f_0$ states; all states included in the baseline fit have an individual significance above six standard deviations.
+Alternative descriptions of the $\pi\pi$ S-wave using the K-matrix formalism are considered as a source of systematic uncertainty, which is detailed below.
 The $\KS\pip$ mass distribution is dominated by the $\Kstar(892)^+$ resonance and a scalar contribution, referred to as the $(\KS\pip)_\text{S}$ component.
 The $\Kstar(892)^+$ resonance is described by a relativistic Breit–Wigner.
 The $(\KS\pip)_\text{S}$ distribution is parameterized by the LASS~\cite{Aston:1987ir} model, which includes the contributions of the $K^*_0(1430)^+$ resonance and a broad low-mass component.
+Possible $(\KS\pip)_\text{P}$ contributions from the $K_1(1270)$, $K_1(1400)$ and $K_1^*(1410)$ states were considered, but no significant effects are expected in the studied mass range.
 A small fraction of $\Bp\to a_1(1260)^+ \KS$ and $\Bp \to a_1(1640)^+ \KS$ decays is observed in the sample, with $a_1^+\to\myRho(\to\pip\pim)\pip$, $a_1^+\to f_0(500)(\to\pip\pim)\pip$, and $a_1^+\to f_0(980)(\to\pip\pim)\pip$.
 The $a_1$ mass distributions are described by relativistic Breit–Wigner functions, with the angular variables redefined accordingly.
 Parameters describing the mass distributions are fixed in the baseline fit according to the results of previous measurements~\cite{PDG2024,LHCb-PAPER-2018-042}.

 The combined probability density function (PDF) for $\Bp$ and $\Bm$ decays, composed of signal and background components, is given by